Acer miyabei: Description

 It is closely related to Acer miaotaiense from China—some authors treat this as a subspecies of A. miyabei, as Acer miyabei subsp. miaotaiense (P.C.Tsoong) E.Murray—and to Acer campestre from Europe.

-Uses
+Cultivation and uses

 This tree is cultivated as an ornamental plant in the United States, but is not common in trade.
 It is most often found in arboreta.
 It withstands cold temperatures, urban conditions, and drought once established.
 It is a non-invasive substitute for Acer platanoides.
 A dense, uniform cultivar has been selected at the Morton Arboretum named Acer miyabei 'Morton' and marketed under the trade name State Street® maple.